-The IFRS 17 Accounting Standard, due to be implemented in 2021 will have a significant effect on the way that all insurers treat their asset and loss portfolios.
+The IFRS 17 Accounting Standard has had a significant effect on the way that all insurers treat their asset and loss portfolios.

 At Insureware we are working to ensure that our reserving and risk management products are fully adapted to the IFRS 17 specifications.
-Some of the requirements affecting non-life insurers are already incorporated into ICRFS™ data-handling and analytics content production.
-The remainder are due to come on line in ICRFS™ 2018 and its successor.
+The requirements affecting non-life insurers are largely incorporated into ICRFS™ data-handling, analytics content production, and separation of earned and unearned.
+The remainder are due to come on line in ICRFS™ 2020 and its successor.